boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 #### ROKIT Locator Configuration

-To correctly forward the laser scan data, it is important that `ClientSensor.laserType` is set to `simple`, and that `ClientSensor.laserAddress` is set to the IP address (with port) of the computer the bridge is running.
+To correctly forward the laser scan data, it is important that `ClientSensor.laser.type` is set to `simple`, and that `ClientSensor.laser.address` is set to the IP address (with port) of the computer the bridge is running.

 #### Subscribed Topics

 * **`/scan`** ([sensor_msgs/msg/LaserScan])

+	The laserscan topic of the first laser to translate and forward to the ROKIT Locator.

+* **`/scan2`** ([sensor_msgs/msg/LaserScan])

-	The laserscan topic to translate and forward to the ROKIT Locator.
+	The laserscan topic of the second laser to translate and forward to the ROKIT Locator.

 * **`/odom`** ([nav_msgs/msg/Odometry])